Probing Axion-like Particles via CMB Polarization: Sensitivity of the CMB observation

+Since $\Omega_\phi$ and $r$ are bounded from above, we can put upper bounds on $|\Delta \bar{\phi}|$ and $\mathcal{P}_\phi^\mathrm{in}$ or, equivalently, $|\bar{\alpha}|$ and $A_\alpha$ for a fixed $g$.
+By combining these upper bounds and the observational upper bounds on the CMB birefringence, we obtain the maximum sensitivity to $g$.
+Note that, we obtain not the constraint but the sensitivity, since the existence of the ALP is not observationally confirmed and the CMB birefringence does not necessarily take place.

-Substituting the numerically obtained $\Delta\bar\phi$, $\delta \phi_\mathrm{obs}$ and $\delta\phi_\mathrm{LSS}$ into Eqs.~\eqref{Aalpha} and \eqref{alphabar}, we obtain the precise predictions of the CMB polarization rotation in our ALP model.
+Substituting the numerically obtained $\Delta\bar\phi$, $\delta \phi_\mathrm{obs}$, and $\delta\phi_\mathrm{LSS}$ into Eqs.~\eqref{Aalpha} and \eqref{alphabar}, we obtain the precise predictions of the CMB polarization rotation.
 For simplicity, we evaluate $\delta\phi_\mathrm{ obs}$ in Eq.~\eqref{alphabar} by its root mean square (RMS).
-With these predictions, we can translate the sensitivities of the CMB experiments to $\bar\alpha$ and $A_\alpha$ into the sensitivities to the ALP-photon coupling constant $g$.
-In Table~\ref{tab:rotation constraints}, the current and projected sensitivities at $68\%$ confidence level to $\alpha$ and $A_\alpha$ of Planck~\cite{Aghanim:2016fhp}, South Pole Telescope~\cite{Bianchini:2020osu}, LiteBIRD~\cite{MinamiKomatsu:2020}, Simons Observatory (SO)~\cite{Bryan:2018mva} and CMB-S4-like mission~\cite{Pogosian:2019jbt} are summarized.
-In this letter, we only use LiteBIRD for the projected sensitivity to $|\bar{\alpha}|$, because sensitivity of polarization rotation is degenerate with calibration uncertainties on artificial rotation of polarization sensitive detectors~\cite{Komatsu:2010fb} and we can not find sensitivities including calibration uncertainties for the other projects.
+With these predictions, we can translate the sensitivities of the CMB observations to $\bar\alpha$ and $A_\alpha$ into the sensitivities to $g$.
+In Table~\ref{tab:rotation constraints}, the current and projected sensitivities at $68\%$ confidence level to $\alpha$ and $A_\alpha$ of \textit{Planck}~\cite{Aghanim:2016fhp}, the South Pole Telescope~\cite{Bianchini:2020osu}, Atacama Cosmology Telescope~\cite{Namikawa:2020ffr}, LiteBIRD~\cite{Sugai:2707729,MinamiKomatsu:2020}, Simons Observatory (SO)~\cite{Ade:2018sbj,Bryan:2018mva}, and a CMB-S4-like mission~\cite{abazajian2019cmbs4,Pogosian:2019jbt} are summarized~\footnote{In this paper, we only use LiteBIRD for the projected sensitivity to $|\bar{\alpha}|$, because sensitivity of polarization rotation is degenerate with calibration uncertainties on artificial rotation of polarization sensitive detectors~\cite{Komatsu:2010fb} and we can not find sensitivities including calibration uncertainties for the other projects.}.